 May contain affiliate links.
 Read my privacy and affiliate disclosure policy for more info.

+In addition to having a difficult task, they do not live very long.
+They only live about 6 weeks during the warm season.
 They literally work themselves to death.
-Weather permitting, they forage from dawn to dusk until their body parts wear out and flight is no longer possible.
+Weather permitting, they forage from dawn to dusk until their body parts (such as wings) wear out and flight is no longer possible.

-The importance of this task, and the magnitude as well, is why an average colony can have up to 40,000 – 60,000 workers in Summer.
+The importance of the collection jobs, and the magnitude as well, is why an average colony can have up to 40,000 – 60,000 workers in Summer.

 Things Worker Bees Bring Back to the Hive

 Let’s take a look at the different things bees collect and bring back to the hive.
 Each one fills a need for the bee family.
-The amount needed of each one depends on the status of each individual colony.
+But, the amount needed of each one depends on the status of each individual colony.

 - Plant nectar

 If an average colony needs 60# of honey stored for winter – that represents a lot of flower visits.
-It takes a good population of works to get this job done.
+It takes a good population of workers to get this job done.
+They also need good weather and good food sources to visit.

 Honey bees do not collect honey.
 Well, not unless they are stealing or robbing it from a weaker colony.
-Instead, the they convert watery nectar into honey.
-Honey stores well for months in the comb without spoiling.
+Instead, they convert nectar into honey.
+Why do they do this?
+It is because honey stores well for months in the comb without spoiling.
+The water content in fresh nectar would spoil quickly.

-The colony will continue to collect nectar as long as it is available in the field and they has a place to store it.
+Collected nectar is carried back to the hive to be made into honey by the house bees.
+The colony will continue to collect nectar as long as it is available in the field and they have a place to store it.
 This continues in the Fall until the daytime temperatures become too cold.

 Pollen Collection is Necessary for Rearing Young